 1. Visitors Center/Gift Shop

 The re-created Tuckerton Yacht Club highlights the rich natural resources of the Barnegat Bay estuary and its influence on regional design and cultural heritage.
 The exhibit on this floor serves as an introduction to the entire Seaport through the stories of the men, women and children of the Barnegat Bay and Pinelands area.
+The Tuckerton Seaport Gift Shop and Artisan Alley features the work of local artists and artisans as well as books, t-shirts, gourmet foods and gift items.
+A large selection of decoys from local carvers is available for sale.

 3rd Floor: “Life on the Edge Exhibit” and Jacques Cousteau National